St. Brides Major, Southerndown and

 (and what happens to it)

-Glass jars and bottles, e.g. paste, pasta sauce, mincemeat, jam jars, beer and wine bottles.
+Glass jars and bottles, e.g. beetroot, paste, pasta sauce, marmalade, mincemeat, jam jars, beer and wine bottles.
 Remember to rinse/wash before recycling as contaminated items will be left behind.
 No Pyrex, Visionware cooking dishes, glass crockery, light bulbs window panes or broken glass.
 Return glass milk bottles to the milkman as they can be reused 20 times before being recycled.

 Energy-saving light bulbs should be placed in special bins at a Household Recycling Centre.